 Normal travel in Bangladesh is sometimes inhibited by protests and arbitrary acts of violence.
 Travellers should follow the advice of local authorities, carefully plan their movements, and keep clear of all protests and large crowds as violence could occur without warning.

 Events potentially triggering violence

 Exercise particular caution around the following events, which have been accompanied by the shutdown of services and movements, and by violence resulting in death and injury:

 - hartals (general strikes) enforced by political groups, which can involve the shutdown of all activity nationwide or in a particular area, and are frequently accompanied by violence targeting public and private transport;

 - periodic blockades of rail, road and river transport networks by political groups, which are also frequently accompanied by violence targeting public and private transport, and by shortages of fuel and other supplies;

 - the trials of alleged war criminals under the International Crimes Tribunal, including when verdicts are handed down and sentences are implemented.

 Significant dates and anniversaries can attract violence.
-Dates of national significance include: Mother Language Day on 21 February; Independence Day on 26 March; Bengali New Year on 14 April; and Victory Day on 16 December.
+Dates of national significance include: Mother Language Day (21 February); Independence Day (26 March); Bengali New Year (14 April); and Victory Day (16 December).
 Crowds at these celebrations have been targeted for attacks in the past.
 Avoid crowds and areas where such celebrations are taking place.
 International events and political developments in the region may trigger demonstrations.